 Whistleblowers whose information results in recoveries exceeding $1 million are entitled to a reward of between 10 percent and 30 percent of the monetary sanctions collected in actions brought by the SEC and/or CFTC and related actions brought by other regulatory and law enforcement authorities.
 The SEC and CFTC consider many factors in determining whistleblower awards.
 Those factors include the significance of the information, the timeliness of the disclosure and the assistance whistle blowers and their attorneys provided during the investigation.

 9) What success have Phillips & Cohen’s whistleblower attorneys had representing international whistleblowers?

 Phillips & Cohen has the longest-standing and most successful practice in the US devoted exclusively to representing whistleblowers.
 Our lawyers have won more SEC whistleblower rewards than any other law firm.
-Phillips & Cohen secured for an international client the largest SEC whistleblower award – more than $32 million.
+Phillips & Cohen secured for an international client one of the largest SEC whistleblower awards ever issued – more than $32 million.
 We work with international whistleblower clients and foreign regulators on numerous other whistleblower cases.
 Our whistleblower cases under all US reward programs have recovered $12.3 billion for governments and investors.